 Think about what a product manufacturer (from a consumer’s perspective) would want to experience if and when that happens?
 Could you provide your retailer with guidance or product content value prop snippets that could display in pop-up format onscreen to capitalize on the situation?
 Yes.
 Whatever the outcome, it is up to a supplier to initiate the discussion around ensuring their product and brand is best represented and experienced as they would hope for a consumer.

 Any omnichannel commerce expert can tell you the value of a PDP.
 ‘It’s your holy grail to ensure your product stands out, both above-and below-the-fold to customers and prospective buyers.
 It helps bring your product content to life with featured inline content.’
-Luckily with ContentCast™, product manufacturers have the option (and control) via a self-service portal to add all different kinds of rich content to be syndicated to their respective product pages across up to 3,000 global retailer partners.
-Build it once, push your GDSN-plus product content out seamlessly and simultaneously to all intended retailer and trading partner e-commerce websites.
+Luckily, with ContentCast™, product manufacturers have the option (and control) via a self-service portal to add rich content to syndicate to their respective product pages across up to 3,000 global retailer partners.
+Build it once, and push your GDSN-plus product content out seamlessly and simultaneously to all intended retailer and trading partner e-commerce websites.
 Is your brand an experienced seller in the Amazon store?
 Win-win!
-You can now add Amazon A+ Content to your PDP to better meet your conversion goals.
-Learn more by watching the on-demand Webinar, “5 Tips for Optimizing Your Amazon A+ Content & Creating Product Detail Pages That Convert.”
+You can now add Amazon A+ Content to your PDP to meet your conversion goals better.